 Right now my cheeks are massive.
 I am really frightened that they are still so huge after 25 days and I’m beginning to doubt if the result will be natural/normal.

-My surgeon has said that the result will be normal but I would really appreciate some other input.
+My plastic surgeon has said that the result will be normal but I would really appreciate some other input.
 Can I expect to look natural in 6-8 weeks?

 A. You Would Expect Significant Swelling After The Procedure.

 Combination of midface lift and fat transfer can result in the expected post-operative swelling.
 With previous cheek implant surgery, drainage patterns may be affected and the resulting swelling may take longer to clear.

 Your surgeon should be able to determine whether there is any localized fluid collection that is contributing to the swelling.
 You may also ask your surgeon whether gentle lymphatic massage could help clear the swelling.
 If there are no unexpected complications, you can expect to see significant reduction in the swelling by week 6.